hannahjmarks/FanficNotes/Harry Potter/Ars Goetia/Pre Hogwarts/Pre Hogwarts Timeline.md

 - [ ] [[Leviathan's Murder]] - <mark style="background: #BBFABBA6;">1983</mark> ==6
 	- [ ] Committed by [[Dantalion Avery]] ==6
 		- [ ] Causes her core to grow substantially ==6
-			- [ ] Puts more strain on her body as the possession symptoms worsen.
+			- [ ] Allows Dani to detach Sarah's soul and make her into a Horcrux ==6
 	- [ ] Initiated by Levi's violent behaviour towards Dani ==6
 		- [ ] Levi is drunk and had attended Lucius' party the night before so seeing Dani in his study triggered his outburst ==6
 		- [ ] Sarah panics which causes Dani to drain and destroy Levi's Core ==6